 Read time: 9 minutes

-Organizations work with scattered workforces, so there can be multiple Teams to meet different requirements.
-Microsoft Teams offers subscription plans for Business and Enterprise versions, including various features.
-Organizations often manage multiple tenants with multiple Teams accounts, and when they plan to merge all the Teams together, it’s difficult because the process is tricky.
+Organizations often manage multiple tenants with multiple Teams accounts, but when they plan to merge all the Teams together, it’s difficult because the process is tricky.
 There are no direct or proven techniques to do it.
 So, stay tuned with the article till the end to learn how you can migrate the Teams data without a hitch.

-Why do businesses need to migrate Microsoft Teams data from one tenant to another?
+Why to migrate Teams from one tenant to another?

-Why is Teams tenant to tenant migration a complex process?
+Why is Microsoft Teams tenant to tenant migration a complex process?

-Teams accumulate various components to streamline team handling & collaboration.
-Involvement of various sections storing different types of data for specific purposes makes it difficult to migrate Microsoft Teams data from one tenant to another.
-It involves high-end complexity, and here we’ll learn about those intricacies.
+Microsoft Teams accumulates various components of your Office 365 business to streamline team handling & collaboration.
+Involvement of various types of data makes it difficult to migrate Microsoft Teams data from one tenant to another.
+Here are the key complexities:

-How to migrate Microsoft Teams data from one tenant to another?
+How to migrate Teams from one tenant to another?

 Even though it’s quite challenging to migrate data in MS Teams, there are two ways to execute this.
 You can either proceed with the long and detailed manual method or go by the smarter way with professional third-party tools.
 Let’s learn this one-by-one.